slowestwind/Student-Attendance-System/README.md

 or Go to add new students.

 ## ViewRecord.php
-This page is linked from the index.php page, it's main purpose is to show you the past records dates... from here you can select a date for which you want to see the attendance record on that date.
+This page is linked from the index.php page, It's main purpose is to show you the past attendance records on dates... from here you can select a date for which you want to see the attendance record on that date.
 From here you are redirected to page studentAttendance.php.

 ## studentAttendance.php